Saidye Rosner Bronfman

 In the postwar period, both Jewish and general institutions in Canada and the United States benefited from Saidye Bronfman’s experience, financial support, and name.
 Among the Jewish groups with which she was associated were the Allied Jewish Community Services of Montreal (honorary president), the National Council of Jewish Women (vice-president), the Women’s Auxiliary of the Montreal Jewish General Hospital (vice-president and life member), the Priscilla Rosner Chapter of Hadassah-wizo (honorary patron), the Canada-Israel Cultural Foundation (honorary patron), the Jewish Community Foundation of Greater Montreal (member of the advisory council), the Jewish Federation of New York (committee member), and the Samuel and Saidye Bronfman Family Foundation (president).
 Organizations she actively supported in the wider community included the Save the Children Fund (member of the Founders Committee and honorary vice-president), l’Hopital Sainte-Juste and the Fondation Justine-Lacoste-Beaubien (life governor), the Montreal Symphony Orchestra (president, Ladies Committee), the Museum of Modern Art in New York (member, International Council), and the New York Philharmonic Society (Women’s Committee executive committee).

 From 1924, the Bronfmans lived primarily in Montreal, although they maintained a large estate in Tarrytown, New York in the 1950s and early 1960s.
-They were the parents of four children: Aileen Mindel (Minda de Gunzburg, 1925–1985); Phyllis Lambert, the founding director of the Canadian Centre for Architecture in Montreal; Edgar Miles (b.1929), for many years head of Seagram’s American operations and president of the World Jewish Congress; and Charles Rosner (b.1931), the long-time head of Seagram’s Canadian operations, the founder of the CRB Charitable Foundation, and one of the initiators of the Birthright program for young Jewish adults.
-In 2004, only Lambert remained in Canada.
+They were the parents of four children: Aileen Mindel (Minda de Gunzburg, 1925–1985); Phyllis Lambert (b.
+1927), the founding director of the Canadian Centre for Architecture in Montreal; Edgar Miles (b.1929), for many years head of Seagram’s American operations and president of the World Jewish Congress; and Charles Rosner (b.1931), the long-time head of Seagram’s Canadian operations, the founder of the CRB Charitable Foundation, and one of the initiators of the Birthright program for young Jewish adults.
+Saidye Bronfman died in Montreal on July 6th, 1995.
+In 2004, only her daughter Phyllis remained in Canada.